cmccomb/electruss/README.md

 - `npm test` to execute Jest unit tests against renderer helpers.
 - `npm run test:ui` to launch Playwright browser and Electron flows in headless mode.
 The pre-test helper installs the libXcursor, libxss, libxtst, libgdk-pixbuf, and libgtk runtime dependencies when apt-get is available and writable; otherwise it warns and continues.
 It always downloads the Electron binary (even when install scripts are skipped) and ensures Playwright Chromium is present before executing tests.

+### Running analyses in the UI

+Use the **Analyze Truss** toolbar button to run the front-end truss solver.
+The renderer collects the nodes and edges currently drawn in the network view, validates the geometry and properties, and renders the maximum displacement and member axial forces in-line beneath the toolbar.

 ## Production builds

 - Electron windows are created with `contextIsolation` enabled and the remote module disabled.
 Keep `ELECTRUSS_ENABLE_DEVTOOLS` unset (or set to `false`) to block DevTools in production binaries; opt in explicitly during development when debugging is required.